ddc-java/ddc-day/formatting.md

 ## Code fragments

 When referenced, excerpted, or embedded in an instruction module, virtually all references to programmatic, markup, configuration, shell, or filesystem tokens (names or symbols of operators, classes, interfaces, methods, fields, variables, tables, columns, directories, files, elements, attributes, properties, commands, arguments, options, selectors, etc.) must be typographically distinct from the rest of the module text.
-Conventionally, all of these are displayed in a fixed-width (aka monospace) typeface.
+Following widely used conventions, all of these should be displayed in a fixed-width (aka monospace) typeface.
 Not coincidentally, such typefaces are also widely used in shell programs, programming text editors, IDEs, etc.

 Of course, knowing when to use a fixed-width font, and when not to, can be tricky, especially when we're writing curriculum for a programming course.
 A good rule of thumb is this: